 Learn Chinese in Beijing: Social Life

-All students are encouraged to make the most of their time in Beijing by participating in the guided excursions and activities offered by the Chinese Language School.
+All students are encouraged to make the most of their time in Beijing by participating in guided excursions and activities offered by the Language School staff.
 These social activities enable students to get to know Beijing, the people and the surroundings.